Use API3 To Request Off-Chain Data on Moonbeam¶

 Introduction¶

-An on-chain smart contract makes a request in the RRP (Request Response Protocol) contract (AirnodeRrpV0.sol
+An on-chain smart contract requests the RRP (Request Response Protocol) contract (AirnodeRrpV0.sol

 Request Off-Chain Data From an Airnode¶